 Klevu Theme Template Location

-<body/> and you will see the micro-templates that make up a Klevu Theme UI.
+type="template/klevu", where you will see the micro-templates which make up a Klevu Theme UI within:

-We will refer to this later, once we have identified the HTML we wish to override in the steps below.
+We will come back to this later, once we have identified the HTML we wish to override in the steps below.

 Let’s say we want to override the title of a product within the product cell of the quick search.